michaelw123/monoid-in-scala/README.md

 # monoid-in-scala

-Demostration the power of monoids is Scala
+Demostrate the power of monoids is Scala